adytiaa/CG_PI_GA_AI/README.md

 # Crystal Growth Simulation

-This project simulates crystal growth using the Navier-Stokes equations and Physics-Informed Neural Networks (PINNs).
+This project simulates crystal growth using the Navier-Stokes, thermal coupling, and variants of Physics-Informed Geometry Aware AI mode
 ## Setup

 The project uses a virtual environment named "gradient" for dependency management.